willGuimont/willGuimont.github.io/_posts/2019-11-29-prosac-algorithm.md

 The basic idea is to randomly sample points from all points; fit a model on those randomly chosen points; then check if the model fits with the rest of the data.

-As you can see, the algorithm is relatively simple, sample, fit, check, rinse and repeat.
+As you can see, the algorithm is relatively simple: sample, fit, check, rinse and repeat.

 ## Pseudocode